Welcome!

 Find out more about this unique ecosystem and how you can help protect it.

-Are you a Bird Watcher?
-Check out the eBird Canada listing for Esquimalt Lagoon.
+Check out the iNaturalist and eBird Canada listings for Esquimalt Lagoon.

 ELSI, GWI, and several other regional conservation partners collaborated in 2017 to celebrate the 100th anniversary of the Migratory Bird Convention Act.
 The goals were to improve stewardship of the ecosystems that support birds and other wildlife in our urban centres, and to raise awareness of the 3 sanctuaries in the CRD.
 A brochure was developed to highlight the unique features of our three local bird sanctuaries: